 There are many types of money laundering schemes, and they are often not as simple as just moving money in and out of bank accounts.
 The complexity of these schemes can make them hard to prove.
-Some common money laundering methods include:
+Some popular money laundering methods include:

 - Paying employees “under the table” with laundered money

-- Hiding cash flow with invoices that are undervalued, overvalued or double billed
+- Hiding cash flow with invoices that are undervalued, overvalued, or double-billed

 - Using trusts and shell companies